 All of these situations can lead to an increased likelihood of violence — and an increased awareness can help.
 Consider installing security cameras and extra lights to prevent incidents.
 Perhaps even reduce the number of hours that people work at night.
 This will not only lessen the chances of a robbery, but also shrink your security and insurance costs.

-Correct preventative gear, like headphones and earplugs, are critical in these environments.
+Correct preventative gear, like headphones and earplugs, are critical in these environments as protection.
 If possible, the noisiest machines should be moved away from where employees actively work.
 Less overall exposure means less irreversible hearing loss in the long run.

 Of the non-fatal injuries that occur at work, the leaders are overexertion and ergonomic issues.
 These types of injuries can occur across all industries, from office settings to oil rigs, and since they’re so common, regulations are slowly being implemented to better support workers.